gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

   other words stating that an automatic reader made an error.
 Even more explicitly, you can judge whether the sentence supports the extracted Statement.
 For example the (hypothetical) sentence "KRAS was found to actively inhibit BRAF" does not support the Statement "KRAS activates BRAF".
-As another example (here a grounding error), would be that the sentence "IR causes cell death", where IR is Ionizing Radiation does not support the extraction "'Insulin Receptor' causes cell death".
+Another example would be that the sentence "IR causes cell death", where IR refers to Ionizing Radiation does not support the extraction "'Insulin Receptor' causes cell death".
+In this case, the reader made an error in extracting "IR" as "Insulin Receptor" rather than "Ionizing Radiation".

 The two different levels also have different hashes.
 At the *pa* level, the hashes discussed :ref:`above <from-hash>` are used, as they are calculated from the